AdrienPlacais/LightWin/docs/manual/installation.python.rst

 Installation with pip (recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Navigate to the LightWin base folder (i.e., where the `pyproject.py` file is located).
-2. In a dedicated Python environment, run the following command:
+2. **In a dedicated Python environment**, run the following command:

   .. code-block:: bash